 Pulp can be used for more than stand-alone recipes, like those above.
 A great way to use juice pulp is as a thickening agent in a myriad of applications.
 Try adding some to your next smoothie, soup, pasta sauce, popsicles, or breakfast casserole.
 It’s not only a great way to use up your juice pulp, but it also boosts the nutrition and fiber content.
 The options are endless, so experiment to find your favorites!

 Juice pulp recipes aren’t just for people!
-Pets also love and can benefit from the bounty of fresh pulp generated from juicing.
+Pets also love and can benefit from the bounty of pulp generated from juicing, so why not try these juice pulp dog treats?

 IMPORTANT NOTE: Before you feed anything new to your pet clear it with your veterinarian.
 For instance, some produce is toxic to our canine friends (grapes, onions, and avocados, for example).
 Additionally, changing up your pet’s diet suddenly can trigger unpleasant side effects.
 So, again, before introducing these (or any) new foods check in with your pet’s healthcare professional.